 private wealth or corporate advantage.
 Such precedence clearly is demanded by the common precepts of essential morality.
 I have learned, however, that money rules the world, which means that those who have the greatest amount of money are able to get everything they want, in defiance of both expense and equity.

-I also have learned that people acknowledge the truth only when it is likely to serve their own interest.
+I also have learned that people acknowledge the truth only when it is likely to serve their own interests.
 People generally prefer convenience to truth, even if that convenience is achieved through heinous actions.
 Few people will consent to make any concessions that might require them to renounce the tasteless luxuries to which they have become strongly accustomed.
 It seems that, for too many people, accepting a world of grievous wrongs, a world in which war, poverty, and famine are permitted to cause untold misery, is preferable to the prospect of having to forgo the shallow pleasures of an easy life.
 It is hard to comprehend such a complete lack of feeling for humanity.

 I have learned, to my deep repugnance, that most people are quite willing to embrace a dull outlook of illusory happiness, surrendering themselves to the worthless delights of mindless convention.
 Even after years of daily observation, it still is sickening to me that so many people, including those who are highly educated and therefore should have no excuse for abject foolishness, are so witlessly eager to embrace the hollow rewards of upscale slavery, turning off their brains as they abandon their integrity and happily yield to the fraudulent joy of being an ardent consumer and a perpetual debtor.
 As Peggy Lee once sang, "Is That All There Is?"